ravendb/docs/Documentation/6.1/Raven.Documentation.Pages/start/test-driver.dotnet.markdown

 {PANEL: Licensing}

-The embedded server that TestDriver uses while running your tests, can only apply the features and acces the resources defined by its [license](https://ravendb.net/buy).
+The embedded server that TestDriver uses while running your tests can only apply the features and access the resources defined by its [license](https://ravendb.net/buy).
 An unlicensed server, for example, will be able to use no more than 3 CPU cores, while a server licensed using a [free developers license](https://ravendb.net/buy#developer) will be able to use up to 9 cores and run way faster.